Nadia Murad: Activism

 In 2020, Murad began working with the Institute for International Criminal Investigations (IICI) and the Preventing Sexual Violence in Conflict Initiative (PSVI) of the United Kingdom government to establish the Murad Code.
 The Code is a global consultative initiative aimed at building and supporting a community of better practice for, with, and concerning survivors of conflict-related sexual violence.
 Its key objective is to respect and support survivors' rights, ensuring work with survivors to investigate, document, and record their experiences is safer, more ethical, and more effective in upholding their human rights.

-On 6 February 2021, the Yazidi community buried 104 victims of the Kocho massacre, including two of Nadia's brothers.
+On 6 February 2021, the Yazidi community buried 104 victims of the Kocho massacre, including two of Nadia's brothers and her mother.
 The ceremony was marked by both grief and closure, as many survivors were finally able to lay their family members to rest over six years after the genocide.
 It was also a visceral reminder of the urgent need to exhume all mass graves throughout Sinjar.
 In March 2021, the Iraqi Parliament passed the long-awaited Yazidi Female Survivors Law.
 The law formally acknowledges the Yazidi genocide and the gender-based trauma of sexual violence against Yazidi women and other ethnic minorities.
 It lays the groundwork for paying reparations, and guarantees land and job opportunities for survivors of ISIL captivity.
 Murad worked with Iraqi authorities and the Coalition for Just Reparations to draft and advocate for the law, as well as its ongoing implementation.

-In May 2021, the United Nations Investigative Team to Promote Crimes Committed by Da'esh/ISIL (UNITAD) presented landmark findings to the UN Security Council.
+In May 2021, the United Nations Investigative Team to Promote Accountability for Crimes Committed by Da'esh/ISIL (UNITAD) presented landmark findings to the UN Security Council.
 UNITAD's Special Advisor, Karim Khan, reported to the Security Council that "there is clear and convincing evidence that the crimes against the Yazidi people clearly constituted genocide."
 Murad joined the proceedings to call on member states to establish international trials and support national efforts to prosecute ISIL members for their crimes of genocide and sexual violence.

-In November 2021, a scheduled book club event in Canada with Nadia as a speaker was boycotted by the superintendent at the Toronto District School Board Helen Fisher, whom declared the students from her school would not partecipate over fear of offending Islamic students and fostering Islamophobia.
-The move drew wide criticism and the board was forced to clarify that these views were not their official position.
+In November 2021, a scheduled book club event in Canada with Nadia as a speaker was boycotted by the superintendent at the Toronto District School Board Helen Fisher, who declared the students from her school would not participate over fear of offending Islamic students and fostering Islamophobia.
+The move drew wide criticism, and the board was forced to clarify that these views were not their official position.

 In 2022, Murad, along with Nadia's Initiative, the Institute for International Criminal Investigation, and the UK government, released the Murad Code.
 She spoke about its benefits at the United Nations Security Council open debate on "Accountability as Prevention: Ending Cycles of Sexual Violence in Conflict Open Debate on Conflict-Related Sexual Violence."

-Nadia's Initiative

-In September 2016, Murad announced Nadia's Initiative at an event hosted by Tina Brown in New York City.
-The Initiative intends to provides advocacy and assistance to victims of genocide.
-That same month, she was named the first Goodwill Ambassador for the Dignity of Survivors of Human trafficking of the United Nations (UNODC).